 - periodically testing the firm’s internal reporting procedures by submitting test tips or complaints to determine the effectiveness of the process and the efficiency of addressing potential issues.

-For additional information on the new whistleblower program or assistance with updating internal reporting policies and procedures, please contact Zac Rosenberg, Compliance Consultant by email at firstname.lastname@example.org or by phone at (619) 278-0020.
+For additional information on the new whistleblower program or assistance with updating internal reporting policies and procedures, contact us at (619) 278-0020 to schedule your consultation.